You and your co-applicants may receive funds from multiple sources to cover the costs of your research project.

 - salary support for technicians and research professional personnel

 - activities that support collaborations and knowledge mobilization related to the project

 - activities to develop and grow the research collaborations with the partner organizations

 Refer to the guidelines on the use of grant funds in the Tri-agency guide on financial administration.

 You can also include the costs of equipment, provided that the equipment is

 - essential to achieving the objectives of the research project

 - incremental to the equipment already available at the university or at the partner organization’s location

 If your total expected equipment cost (including operation and maintenance) exceeds $400,000 over your project’s duration, then you should apply for an alternate source of funding such as the Canada Foundation for Innovation’s (CFI’s) John R. Evans Leaders Fund.
 NSERC and CFI have developed a joint application and review procedure for these cases.
 You may contact NSERC or CFI for more details.

-For multi-party projects (multiple universities and/or partner organizations), you may also include project management costs, up to a maximum of 10% of the total direct research costs (see Guidelines for Research Partnerships Programs project management expenses).
+For projects involving multiple partner organizations and/or universities, you may also include project management costs, up to 10% of the total direct research costs (see Guidelines for research partnerships programs project management expenses).